 If bloating or constipation occurs with prebiotics, you may be introducing them too early (or too much).
 If you have this reaction, it shows you need the support - just work with your body's tolerance, and maybe get a little more aggressive with your previous probiotic/antimicrobial strategy.

 I take Megaspore and will rotate between bottles of TruBifido, Theralac, RestorFlora, & TruFlora.
-I keep monolaurin on hand for seasonal support & periodic conditioning of my immune system against biofilm and other stealth infections.
+I keep Biocidin on hand for seasonal support & periodic conditioning of my immune system against biofilm and other stealth infections.
 I use a more metabolic targeted version of Berberine by Integrative Therapeutics for support of blood sugar control prior to meals (as well as microbial balance).